 Cryptocurrency & CRYPTO ASSETS - ADVICE and investigatIONS

-what is cryptocurrency and crypto assets?
+What is cryptocurrency and cryptoassets?

 Cryptocurrency uses ‘blockchain’ technology to move it around.
 Blockchain is a decentralised technology spread across many computer based networks that manages and records transactions.
 This means all transactions are a matter of accessible public record to those with the knowledge of how to find them.
 This also means that transactions are not controlled by any central authority such as a bank, yet.
 Cryptocurrency is therefore currently largely immune to government control and interference.
-Although it is clearly an environemt that law enforcement agencies are increasingly intervening in.
+Although it is clearly an environment that law enforcement agencies are increasingly intervening in.

 Cryptocurrency is popular as many believe that it will become the currency of the future and are seeking to purchase cryptocurrency now before it becomes more valuable.
 A current issue is price volatility along with market supply, with the price surging and dipping in unpredictable measures in turn influencing the supply of cryptocurrency.

 There are over 2,200 different cryptocurrencies traded, the main ones being Bitcoin, Litecoin, Ripple, and Ethereum.
 There are many online merchants that accept Bitcoin as a form of payment, whilst other smaller currencies are not as widely accepted.
 An example of a popular brands using cryptocurrencies is Apple who has authorised at least 10 different cryptocurrencies as a form of payment on the App Store.
-In addtion, Paypal has adopted crytocurrency as a form of payment.
+In addition, Paypal has adopted cryptocurrency as a form of payment.

 Cryptocurrencies such as Bitcoin are considered pseudo-anonymous.
 This means that only part of the information surrounding any transaction is anonymous but as alluded to above, if you know your way around the blockchain and how cryptocurrency transactions work, you can trace transactions.